kagisearch/kagi-docs/kagi/src/api/summarizer.md

 The Universal Summarizer is an API using powerful LLMs to summarize content on the web, or your own documents.

+## Billing

+This API uses pre-paid API credits.
+You can manage API credits in the [API billing](https://kagi.com/settings?p=billing_api) page of your Kagi settings.

 ## Pricing

 **$0.030** per **1,000** tokens processed\